minhnguyetphi/word-embedding/README.md

     (Optional): It is possible to manually remove or add items to the `expanded_dict.csv` before scoring the documents.

 4. Use `python score.py` to score the documents.
 Note that the output scores for the documents are not adjusted by the document length.
-The program outputs three sets of scores:
+The program outputs three set of scores:
     - `outputs/scores/scores_TF.csv`: using raw term counts or term frequency (TF),
     - `outputs/scores/scores_TFIDF.csv`: using TF-IDF weights,
     - `outputs/scores/scores_WFIDF.csv`: TF-IDF with Log normalization (WFIDF).

     (Optional): It is possible to use additional weights on the words (see `score.score_tf_idf()` for detail).

 5. (Optional): Use `python aggregate_firms.py` to aggregate the scores to the firm-time level.
-The final scores are adjusted by the document lengths.